-It is a cooking method that consists of sealing food in an airtight plastic bag and placing it in a water bath in a vacuum environment for a long period of time.
+Sous vide is a cooking method that consists of sealing food in an airtight plastic bag and placing it in a water bath in a vacuum environment for a long period of time.
 The technique is most frequently seen in high-end restaurants, but has also been used to quickly prepare large quantities of food for victims of hurricanes and other disasters.

-It is a mixture of fat and flour that is cooked over heat until it is a brown paste.

-It is used to thicken the liquids in stews, sauces and soups.
+It is used to thicken the liquids in stews, sauces, gravies, and soups.
 A roux is frequently cooked to a dark brown if it is being used in Creole cooking.

 How to say it: rue